 - Designing a suitable research plan to test the formulated research questions, according to methodological and scientific standards.

 - Independently performing research, with the required accuracy.
 Graduates are able to handle, analyse, interpret and evaluate the empirically derived data in a correct manner.

 - Discussing the outcomes of empirical research and linking them with scientific theories.

-- Indicating the importance of research activities for solving a biomedical question or problem, if applicable from a social perspective.
+- Indicating the importance of research activities for solving a Life Sciences question or problem, if applicable from a social perspective.

 - Critically reflecting on their own research work in Life Sciences, from a social perspective.